2013–14 DePaul Blue Demons women's basketball team

-The 2013–14 DePaul Blue Demons women's basketball team represents DePaul University during the 2013–14 NCAA Division I women's basketball season.
+The 2013–14 DePaul Blue Demons women's basketball team represented DePaul University during the 2013–14 NCAA Division I women's basketball season.
 The Blue Demons, led by twenty eighth year head coach Doug Bruno, played their home games at the Allstate Arena and the McGrath-Phillips Arena.
-They are members of the new Big East Conference.
+They were members of the new Big East Conference.
 In their first season in the Big East, the Blue Demons went 27-5, 15-3 in conference play, to earn the 1 seed in the Big East tournament.
-The Blue Demons would host all games of the Tournament and walk away with the 2014 tournament title.
+The Blue Demons hosted all games of the tournament and also won the tournament title.